Let the Children Play! Why is Play so Important for Learning and Creativity?

 This is what play is.
 It is how we learn to be part of the world we are living in.
 Not just in childhood.

 Think of how you learn as an adult.
 You probably learn best when you're enjoying something and having fun with it.
-We are hardwired to respond better to the things that create positive emotion in our brain.
+We are hardwired to respond better to the things that create positive emotions in our brain.

 Play as an educational model